 Amazon’s Alexa can now provide expert health advice.
 That is According to new information by the government.
 From this week, Alexa will search the NHS Choices website for health advice.

-In response to the news, Medical Negligence Supervisor, Jorel Sanchez believes this may be beneficial.
+In response to the news, Executive Support Assistant, Jorel Sanchez believes this may be beneficial.

 “The technology can reduce pressure on the NHS.
 It can also give vulnerable adults access to information they may otherwise struggle to reach.

 The Department of Health also believe the technology can reduce strain on the NHS.

 Health Secretary Matt Hancock arguing the time is now to “embrace” technology.

 “We want to empower every patient to take better control of their healthcare.”